 All forms of Retino-A should only be used topically.
 That is, do not ever ingest it.
 Before you apply the cream, be sure to wash your hands with warm water and soap, as well as the affected area where you will be applying the cream.

-Before you apply the cream, you should wait 20-30 minutes after washing.
+Before applying the cream, you should wait 20-30 minutes after washing face with coconut oil.
 Then, simply apply a thin layer of the cream wherever you need to treat the skin.
 Your doctor will tell you how often to apply it, but usually you will use it once every two to three days.

 As I explained earlier, one of the side effects of this treatment is an increase in the severity of your acne, so do not be alarmed if you notice your acne getting worse during the first two to four weeks of the treatment.